 Smaller groups (from 1 to 11 people) can act as a single team, or as two competing teams with the addition of one or more "ghost" teams.

 In team mode, between 3 and 5 virtual companies compete against each other.

-In solo mode, participants compete against one or more ghost teams, whose strategies and policies can be selected using smart pseudo-random techniques to maintain unpredictability.
+In solo mode, participants compete against one or more ghost teams, whose strategies and policies can be selected from default options or chosen by the facilitator.